HiLab-git/PyMIC_examples/seg_self_sup/lung/README.md

 It can be observed that after 1000 iterations, the average foreground Dice on the validation set reaches 0.7994.

-### Comparison with training from scatch
+## Comparison with training from scatch
-For comparison, we also train 3D UNet for the downstream segmentatin task fron scratch, run the following command:
+For comparison, we also train 3D UNet for the downstream segmentatin task from scratch, run the following command:

 ```bash
 pymic_train config/lctsc_train/unet3d_scratch.cfg